sebastianbirk/distributions-python-package/README.md

 pip install .
 ```

+Take a look at the setup.py file which is used by pip if you want to create a new package.

-If you have already installed the package but need to make changes and then update the package, run
+If you have already installed a package but need to make changes and then update the package, run

 ```
 pip install --upgrade .